Active control of the peak value of the Hanbury Brown-Twiss effect using coherent light by lensless holographic projection: The second-order spatial correlation function of intensity pattern in the holographic projection multi-frame average mode

-For the expected value of the product of the projection pattern of two detection points, we generalize it from special to general.
-If there is an effect correlation only within adjacent $\pm 1$ points on target pattern, the product of light intensity can be expressed as:
+To derive the expected value of the product of the projection patterns at two detection points, we extend the formulation from a special case to the general scenario.
+Assuming that effective intensity correlation exists only between adjacent points (within a range of $\pm 1$) on the target pattern, the product of the light intensities can be expressed as: